 How many students with disabilities receive services?

 The Individuals with Disabilities Education Act (IDEA), enacted in 1975, mandates that children and youth ages 3–21 with disabilities be provided a free and appropriate public school education.
 The percentage of total public school enrollment that represents children served by federally supported special education programs increased from 8.3 percent to 13.8 percent between 1976–77 and 2004–05.
 Much of this overall increase can be attributed to a rise in the percentage of students identified as having specific learning disabilities from 1976–77 (1.8 percent) to 2004–05 (5.7 percent).
-The overall percentage of students being served in programs for those with disabilities decreased between 2004–05 (13.8 percent) and 2009–10 (13.1 percent).
-However, there were different patterns of change in the percentages served with some specific conditions between 2004–05 and 2009–10.
-The percentage of children identified as having other health impairments (limited strength, vitality, or alertness due to chronic or acute health problems such as a heart condition, tuberculosis, rheumatic fever, nephritis, asthma, sickle cell anemia, hemophilia, epilepsy, lead poisoning, leukemia, or diabetes) rose from 1.1 to 1.4 percent of total public school enrollment, and the percentage with autism rose from 0.4 to 0.8 percent.
-The percentage of children with specific learning disabilities declined from 5.7 percent to 4.9 percent of total public school enrollment during this period.
+The overall percentage of students being served in programs for those with disabilities decreased between 2004–05 (13.8 percent) and 2010–11 (13.0 percent).
+However, there were different patterns of change in the percentages served with some specific conditions between 2004–05 and 2010–11.
+The percentage of children identified as having other health impairments (limited strength, vitality, or alertness due to chronic or acute health problems such as a heart condition, tuberculosis, rheumatic fever, nephritis, asthma, sickle cell anemia, hemophilia, epilepsy, lead poisoning, leukemia, or diabetes) rose from 1.1 to 1.4 percent of total public school enrollment, the percentage with autism rose from 0.4 to 0.8 percent, and the percentage with developmental delay rose from 0.7 to 0.8 percent.
+The percentage of children with specific learning disabilities declined from 5.7 percent to 4.8 percent of total public school enrollment during this period.

 |Number served (in thousands)|